North East Ceremonies Celebrant for Tyne and Wear, Northumberland and Co. Durham

 Five Reasons to Choose Kate Mukungu as Your Celebrant

 From the outset I knew I wanted to be a celebrant from baby naming to end of life ceremonies and everything in between.
 To me, the essence of being a community celebrant is sharing key milestones with people at all stages of life.
 A good ceremony holds space for people to be together to express their love and gratitude, whether in joy or sad loss.
 I am comfortable with the emotions that come with that.
-I welcome laughter at a funeral, tears at a wedding and whatever people feels like they want to express.
+I welcome laughter at a funeral, tears at a wedding and whatever people feel they want to express.

 Affiliations and Memberships